 What are they and who uses them?
 Some call them drones, some apply the label “quadcopters” as a blanket term—though they can have any number of rotors or even be planes—the FAA calls them “unmanned aerial systems” (UAS).
-I prefer to call them “unmanned aerial vehicles” (UAVs), a neutral term broad enough to safely include pretty much the whole gamut from Hubsan nano drones up to commercial and military aircraft weighing hundreds of pounds and basically the size of small manned planes.
+I prefer to call them “unmanned aerial vehicles” (UAVs), a neutral term broad enough to safely include pretty much the whole gamut, from Hubsan nano drones up to commercial and military aircraft weighing hundreds of pounds and basically the size of small manned planes.

-If there is one overwhelming breakthrough that put consumer and prosumer UAVs on the map, it was computerized flight control systems and multi-rotor technology, the latter not possible without the former.
+If there is one overwhelming breakthrough that put consumer and prosumer UAVs on the map, it was computerized flight-control systems and multi-rotor technology, the latter not possible without the former.
 Traditional RC aircraft require skill to fly and many become quite expensive (you may have to remortgage your house to pay for some).
 Many are powered by tiny gas engines, some even turbines, and fly at scaled speeds competitive with manned aircraft.
 Multi-rotor UAVs, as distinct for helicopters by virtue of the complexity of their control systems, require a computer to regulate control input.
-Unlike planes, there is no rudder, no ailerons; just props.
+Unlike planes, there is no rudder, no ailerons; just propellers.
 The only way to modulate flight is by spinning the rotors at different speeds, and there is just no way to do this manually.
 A side effect of this fly-by-wire implementation is that they can basically pilot themselves, especially when equipped with GPS, optical flow, and other guidance systems.
 This means just about anyone can fly; though I suppose it’s an open question if just anyone should fly.

-Because they can follow very precise flight patterns, as well as hover in a fixed position (assuming GPS or optical flow), it was inevitable one of the most popular-use cases for multi-rotors would be imaging.
+Because they can follow very precise flight patterns, as well as hover in a fixed position (assuming GPS or optical flow), it was inevitable that one of the most popular-use cases for multi-rotors would be imaging.
 And, as luck would have it, at the same time, HD and 4K cameras have gotten really compact and really cheap (compared to the quality that they pump out), making strapping one to a UAV pretty much a no-brainer.

 Main Controller (MC)